 Students also receive training around how to respond when other students display inappropriate or unacceptable behaviour.
-The courteous way to respond when a staff member redirects a student's behaviour is taught and rehearsed to reduce the impact of peer engagement in the behaviour incident.
+The courteous way to respond when a staff member redirects a student's

 MINOR AND MAJOR BEHAVIOUR FLOW CHART

 MINOR LEVEL BEHAVIOURS

 Minor behaviour that impacts student's own wellbeing or where the act is quickly/easily addressed or resolved.